 In addition to Main Lesson and Reading Group, students take math daily.
 Math at Parkmont is dynamic and challenging but also calibrated to the individual.
 Students can change math classes as needed, and there is always support and/or challenge.

-Three times per week students take an “afternoon class,” where they get to explore arts, physical education, theater, or more depth on a travel class.
+Three times per week students take an “afternoon class,” where they get to explore arts, physical education, theater, or discuss in more depth a travel class.

 See how the Middle and Upper School programs are tailored to teach students of different ages and stages of development.